Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The extensive Metrobus network fills in the gaps, but is more complex to use and is slower due to heavy traffic; bus transfers are free and valid for two hours from boarding.
 Bus, train, or combined one-day passes are available.
 Although most visitors to Washington DC arrive by car, it is often easier to use public transport as traffic is heavy, and parking in the city is difficult and expensive.
 Taxis are a good way of getting around for short distances and they are cheaper than most other major cities in the US.

-The bustling and exciting city of Washington DC contains a multitude of must-see attractions, including the iconic statues, buildings, and museums that have become synonymous with Washington DC and have made regular appearances in TV shows and movies.
+The bustling and exciting city of Washington DC contains a multitude of must-see attractions, including the iconic statues, buildings and museums that have become synonymous with the capital and have made regular appearances in TV shows and movies.

-On sunny days, the National Zoo is a great kids' activity in Washington DC, with rare giant pandas that make a visit particularly memorable.
+On sunny days, the National Zoo is a great kids activity in Washington DC, with rare giant pandas making a visit particularly memorable.
 The city's many parks and gardens are also great for running off excess energy and enjoying the beautiful weather in spring and autumn.
 Children will love the cotton-candy pink Cherry Blossom trees in the Tidal Basin each April.

 No direct flights from Heathrow to this Destination